- やさしい日本語

 Attention is being focused on accepting Nepalese people who are well adapted to the Japanese climate

-The fifth "Getting to Know Nepal!" seminar was held online on Thursday, January 18.
-This time, we invited Subedi Uddhav (FUJI Cooperative), who came to Japan 10 years ago and is currently involved in the supervision and support of foreign technical intern trainees at the supervision association, to speak on a wide range of topics, from the basics of Nepal, such as religion, history, food culture, and events, to the characteristics of communication among Nepalese people and useful Nepali words to know.
+The 5th "Get to Know Nepal!" was held online on Thursday, January 18th.
+This seminar invited Mr. Subedi Uddhav (Cooperative FUJI), who came to Japan 10 years ago and is currently engaged in supervision and support for foreign Technical Intern Training students at the Supervising Association, as a lecturer, and from the basics of Nepal such as Nepalese religion, history, food culture, and events.
+He talked about a wide range of content, including the characteristics of Nepalese communication and Nepali that is useful to know.

 In particular, I was surprised to learn that it is common for Nepalese families to have four members, including parents and two children, one of whom often works overseas.
 I also learned that in Nepal, families do not have two days off per week, but only have Saturdays off, which made me realize once again that working styles differ from country to country.